mammuth/bing-wallpaper/README.md

 Bing-Wallpaper
 ==============

-A Python3 Script to set the daily background image of www.bing.com as Desktop Wallpaper of Linux or Windows.
+A Python3 script to set the daily background image of www.bing.com as desktop allpaper on Linux or Windows.

 Works fine with Ubuntu 13.10 (Unity and Gnome3).
 KDE is not supported yet.